eProsima/Fast-DDS/tools/fds/README.txt

-eProsima Server-Client discovery auxiliary generator tool version 1.0.0
+eProsima Discovery Server auxiliary generator tool.
+Version 1.0.1 It can be used for both deploying Servers and inspecting active ones.

-Usage: fast-discovery-server -i {0-255} [optional parameters] General options:
+Usage: fastdds discovery [optional parameters]

+General options:
   -h  --help        Produce help message.

-  -i  --server-id  Mandatory unique server identifier.
-Specifies zero based
-                   server position in ROS_DISCOVERY_SERVER environment variable.
+  -v  --version     Show Fast DDS version information.

-  -l  --ip-address IPv4 address chosen to listen the clients.
-Defaults
+  -l  --udp-address IPv4/IPv6 address chosen to listen the clients.
-                   to any (0.0.0.0).
+                    Defaults to any (0.0.0.0/::0).
 Instead of an address, a name can be specified.

-  -p  --port       UDP port chosen to listen the clients.
-Defaults to 11811
+  -p  --udp-port    UDP port chosen to listen the clients.
+Defaults to
+                    11811.

+  -t  --tcp-address IPv4/IPv6 address chosen to listen the clients
+                    using TCP transport.
+Defaults to any
+                    (0.0.0.0/::0).
+Instead of an address, a name can be specified.

+  -q  --tcp-port    TCP port chosen to listen the clients.
+Defaults to
+                    42100.

   -b  --backup      Creates a server with a backup file associated.

-Examples:
-      1. Launch a default server with id 0 (first on ROS_DISCOVERY_SERVER) listening on all available interfaces on UDP port 11811.
-Only one server can use default values per machine.

-      $ fast-discovery-server -i 0

-      2. Launch a default server with id 1 (second on ROS_DISCOVERY_SERVER) listening on localhost with UDP port 14520.
-Only localhost clients can reach the server using as ROS_DISCOVERY_SERVER=;127.0.0.1:14520

-      $ fast-discovery-server -i 1 -l 127.0.0.1 -p 14520

-      3. Launch a default server with id 2 (third on ROS_DISCOVERY_SERVER) listening on Wi-Fi (192.168.36.34) and Ethernet (172.20.96.1) local interfaces with UDP ports 8783 and 51083 respectively (addresses and ports are made up for the example).

-      $ fast-discovery-server -i 2 -l 192.168.36.34 -p 8783 -l 172.20.96.1 -p 51083

-      4. Launch a default server with id 3 (fourth on ROS_DISCOVERY_SERVER) listening on 172.30.144.1 with UDP port 12345 and provided with a backup file.
-If the server crashes it will automatically restore its previous state when reenacted.

-      $ fast-discovery-server -i 3 -l 172.30.144.1 -p 12345 -b

-      5. Launch a default server with id 0 (first on ROS_DISCOVERY_SERVER) listening on localhost with UDP port 14520.
-Only localhost clients can reach the server defining as `ROS_DISCOVERY_SERVER=localhost:14520`.

-      $ fastdds discovery -i 0 -l localhost -p 14520
+  -x  --xml-file    Gets config from XML file.
+If there is any
+                    argument in common with the config of the XML, the XML argument will be overriden.
+A XML file with several profiles will take the profile with "is_default_profile="true"" unless another
+                    profile using uri with "@" character is defined.

+  -i  --server-id   Unique server identifier.
+Its functionality its
+                    deprecated.
+It can be used to select a fixed GUID.

+  -e  --examples    List usage examples of eProsima Discovery Server
+                    tool.

+Daemon options:
+  auto          Handles the daemon start-up automatically.

+  start         Starts the Discovery Server daemon with the remote connections
+                specified.
+Example: "start -d 2 127.0.0.1:3"

+  stop          Stops the Discovery Server daemon if it is active.

+  add           Adds new remotes Discovery Servers to the local server.
+This
+                will connect both servers and their sub-networks without modifying existing remote servers.

+  set           Rewrite the remotes Discovery Servers connected to the local
+                server.
+This will replace existing remote servers with the new connections.

+  list          List local active discovery servers created with the CLI Tool.

+  Daemon parameters:

+  -d  --domain      Selects the domain of the server to target for this action.
+                    It is equivalent to specify the domain with the ROS_DOMAIN_ID environment variable.